zerogvt/zerogvt.github.io/_posts/2020-11-06-An-Easy-Way-To-Record-Resources-For-Unit-Tests.md

 Assuming that your CI engineer (which is probably you wearing your CI hat) has a good overview of the env vars that live in his pipeline, we can assume that the conspicuous variable `RECORD_TESTS` won't be set there or at least it won't be set by accident.

-Now.
-Coming back to the initial senario of you making an intentional change to your function you can then run your tests once locally with `RECORD_TESTS` env var set -thus recording the new outputs- and then rerun your tests to make sure everything looks good.
+Back to the initial senario of you making an intentional change to your function.
+You can now run your tests once locally with `RECORD_TESTS` env var set -thus recording the new outputs- and then rerun your tests to make sure everything looks good.

     $> RECORD_TESTS=yes pytest
+    ...
     $> pytest

 The first command sets the env var just until the completion of the command so you can rest assured that the env var won't exist after it.
-So any subsequent tests run is done in the normal non-recording mode.
-Finally you can push to your code repo the new test resources along with the code changes.
+Thus, any subsequent tests run is done in the normal non-recording mode.
+Having the changes in and the updated tests passing you can push all the changes to your code repo and go for a nice walk.